Naty Abascal: Biography

+Naty Abascal is the daughter of Domingo Abascal y Fernández, a wealthy lawyer and owner of a vast olive grove estate in Andalusia, and his wife María Natividad Romero-Toro y Noriega, and the granddaughter of Joaquín Romero y de Ochoa, 3th Marquis of Romero-Toro (a papal title).
+She was born with a twin sister into a family of 12 siblings.

-Her modeling career started when Spanish fashion designer Elio Berhanyer asked both her and her twin sister Ana Maria to model some of his designs at the International Exhibition in New York in 1964.
+Her modeling career started when Spanish fashion designer Elio Berhanyer asked both her and her twin sister Ana María Abascal to model some of his designs at the International Exhibition in New York in 1964.
 The couple caught Richard Avedon's eye and he decided to photograph them in Ibiza later in 1964 for his 'The Iberians (The Blaze in Spain)' editorial in Harper's Bazaar.
 By 1965 Abascal was on the cover of this publication in another photograph signed by Avedon.
 After this, her modeling career took off and she fixed her residence in New York.

 Among others, she worked for Oscar de la Renta from his very early days -in fact they met while he was still working for Elizabeth Arden- and became great friends, a friendship that lasted until his death.

 Designer Valentino met Abascal in 1968 at a party when she was 25 years old.
 By then, she had already been working as a model in New York for at least 3 years and had a full-time contract with Ford model agency; years later she would also be employed by Wilhelmina model agency.
 Valentino brought her to the island of Capri for modeling shoots and, ever since, they've remained close friends.

 In 1971 Abascal married Murray Livingstone Smith, a vice-president of an advertising agency, although this has been disputed.
 They met at Cartier in NYC, and a few months later Smith sent a red Ferrari to her house with a note saying "Marry me".
 They did, but split up in 1975.